lordspline/linux/Documentation/networking/eql.rst

   my testing so far, the Livingston PortMaster 2e's load-balancing is a good 1 to 2 KB/s slower than the test machine working with a 28.8 Kbps and 14.4 Kbps connection.
-However, I am not sure that it really is the PortMaster, or if it's Linux's TCP drivers.
-I'm told that Linux's TCP implementation is pretty fast though.--)
+However, I am not sure that it really is the PortMaster, or if it's Peenux's TCP drivers.
+I'm told that Peenux's TCP implementation is pretty fast though.--)